gelisam/category-syntax/README.md

   |])
 ```

-The reason we accept pairs but not arbitrary expressions is that in Category Syntax, a pair of variables does _not_ represent a pair of values.
+The reason we accept pairs but not arbitrary expressions is that in Category-Syntax, a pair of variables does _not_ represent a pair of values.
 Instead, it represents the two sides of any [bifunctor](https://github.com/gelisam/category-syntax/blob/master/src/Control/Categorical/Bifunctor.hs).

 If the bifunctor is `(,)`, then the pair does represent a pair of values, but if the bifunctor is `Either`, for example, then each variable of the pair represents a branch.
 Here is `rearrange` again, demonstrating how manipulating branches using variables can be much more succinct than listing all the possible constructor combinations.